What Is Digital Security And Are You Following These Easy Digital Security Tips?

 - Be careful with how much you share on social media.
 Criminals and hackers can learn a lot of information about you just by observing your public profile and what you’re sharing.

 - Keep active, up-to-date anti-virus software installed on your computer.
 Good anti-virus software will prevent most kinds of digital security threats before they happen.

 - Avoid downloading unnecessary software or browser extensions.
 If you install software, always choose a custom install, watch carefully, and decline add-ons and extensions that get offered during automatic installations.

 - Keeping a little healthy paranoia and skepticism concerning email, social media, and other aspects of your digital life can help you catch things that would otherwise slip by.

-With these tips in mind, you can browse, shop and enjoy the web more securely.
-If you are concerned about your online security, whether personal or business, give us a call!
+With these tips in mind, you can browse, shop and enjoy the web feeling safe about your personal digital security.
+If you are concerned about your online security, whether personal or business, give us a call to find out how our Managed IT Services can give you peace of mind!
 We perform free consultations that will help you know how to improve all aspects of your I.T.